hyperledger-labs/blockchain-analyzer/README.md

   * members: only `Org1` and `Org3`
   * chaincode: `fabcar`: The classic fabcar example chaincode extended with a `getHistoryForCar()` chaincode function.

+### Applechain network

+It is a test network setup similar to basic network, but with different chaincode (`applechain`).
+The goal of this network is to imitate a supply chain use-case: crates of apples are harvested on farms, transported to factories as resources for jam and juice production, and the products are transported to shops and sold.

 ### (Optional) Generate makefile configuration
 ```
 make generate